-Although the RAF pays out millions each month, many of the claims submitted to the RAF go unpaid due to contradicting or weak evidence supplied by the claimant.
+Although the Road Accident Fund (RAF) pays out millions each month, many of the claims submitted to the RAF go unpaid due to contradicting or weak evidence supplied by the claimant.

-The RAF has also developed a reputation for undersettling direct claims, or delaying to the point where they prescribe (expire).
-Find out more in our articles on the danger of direct claims and on why they’re not in claimants’ best interests.
+The RAF has also developed a reputation for under-settling direct claims, or delaying to the point where these claims prescribe (expire).

 For all these reasons, it’s advised that you use the services of an experienced attorney for RAF claims.

 Below we outline:

 At DSC Attorneys, we specialise in Road Accident Fund claims.
 If you’ve been the victim of a road accident, contact us for professional legal help.
 We operate on a no win, no fee basis.